scubbo/edh-elo/NOTES.md

 * It's possible to select the same player twice for a game
 * Can submit a game in the future
+  * ELO calculation assumes that games are submitted in chronological order
 * "Turn First Player Out" can be more than "Number Of Turns"
 * No validation that you've actually selected a deck for a player.
 * 404 pages are not friendly